riegllms/ros-riegl-vz/riegl_vz/README.md

 ```
 See PointCloud2 definition: [sensor_msgs/PointCloud2](https://github.com/ros2/common_interfaces/blob/master/sensor_msgs/msg/PointCloud2.msg)
 Scanpos 0 implicitly refers to the last scan position, 1 is the first scan position.
-The 'frame_id' in the header is either 'RIEGL_SOCS'.
+The 'frame_id' in the header is 'RIEGL_SOCS'.

 **riegl_vz_interfaces/GetPose**:
 ```